Graduate Students/Post-docs Teaching in Higher Education Conference: Empowering the Next Generation of Educators

 About me

 I have over 20 years experience in Educational Development in Higher Education and over 35 years related to workplace learning.
 As the former Director of Teaching Excellence at the University of Victoria, I garnered significant experience in developing programs and courses, teaching undergraduates, graduate students, and professors, and mentoring many about learning and teaching in higher education.
 In 2017, I was honoured with the Educational Developers Caucus Leadership Award for my national work related to educational development.
-My research focuses on early career academics’ first teaching in the academic workplace.
+My research focuses on emerging and early career academics’ first teaching in the academic workplace.
 This work and my expertise has been and continues to be shared with institutions around the world, such as Canada, the United States, China, Uganda, Pakistan, and Ghana.